 Our straddle packer module overcomes limitations of the standard probe in fractured, vuggy, and tight formations.
 It isolates a one-meter zone, offering a larger cross-sectional sampling area to contribute for samples with less drawdown.
-It’s also used for wireline pressure-transient tests (Mini-DST™), wireline interference tests (WIT), and wireline-conveyed micro-fracturing (Micro-Frac™).
+It is also used for wireline pressure-transient tests like mini drillstring tests (Mini-DST), wireline interference tests (WIT), and wireline-conveyed micro-fracturing (Micro-Frac™).

 Wireline pressure-transient tests (Mini-DST)

-The Baker Hughes Reservoir Characterization Instrument™ (RCI™) service generates the pressure disturbance needed to conduct a transient test.
+The RCI™ reservoir characterization instrument formation testing service generates the pressure disturbance needed to conduct a transient test.
 Mini-DST testing service occurs at the flow-unit level by performing one or more flow and buildup periods.
 Mini-DST can also be performed with a straddle packer module.
 Recorded pressure transients are analyzed to evaluate and characterize the reservoir for initial/average reservoir pressure, horizontal permeability, skin factor, and reservoir heterogeneity data.

 Wireline interference tests (WIT)